cmap/sushi/README.md

 Each PrismSeq project should have its own folder within which to process data and save output files.
 For the purposes of this tutorial, we will assume you are working with the __example_project__ folder.
 To begin, your project folder must contains a _sample_meta.csv_ file and a __fastq__ folder with 3 files per sample (index1, index2, read).

-A template for the _sample_meta.csv_ file may be found here: https://docs.google.com/spreadsheets/d/1t0Avob53rSio4qcxb5QFqnFjRSZC3wnb/edit?usp=sharing&ouid=112283500068607320752&rtpof=true&sd=true.
+A template for the _sample_meta.csv_ file may be found [here](https://docs.google.com/spreadsheets/d/1t0Avob53rSio4qcxb5QFqnFjRSZC3wnb/edit?usp=sharing&ouid=112283500068607320752&rtpof=true&sd=true).
 Please contact cmapa@broadinsitute.org for access, if needed.
 Create a copy of the _Sequencing Metadata Template [internal]_ tab, fill it out according to the specifications in the instructions tab, and export the metadata sheet as a csv to your project directory.

 ## Run